kalisowski/kalisowski/README.md

-### Hi there 👋, I'm Kamil and I'm a second-year student of practical computer science at the University of Gdańsk.
+### Hi there 👋, I'm Kamil and I'm a third-year student of practical computer science at the University of Gdańsk.

+## 📂 About me:
+ * 📈 I like learning new technologies.
+ * 🏭 I recently worked with the MERN stack.

 ## ⚡ My main skills:
  * 🖥️ JS, Node, React
  * 🌐 HTML, CSS SASS, Tailwind
- * ♨️ Scala (Akka)
+ * ♨️ Scala / (Akka)
- * 🔧 Some backend experience in: Express, Flask, MongoDB, Neo4j
- * 🏭 I recently worked with the MERN stack.
- * 📈 I like learning new technologies for writing api and backend.

-## - 🌱 I’m currently learning:
  * ☕ Java
- * 🐳 Docker and Kubernetes
+ * 🐳 Docker
  * 💫 Go
+ * 🔧 Some backend experience with: Express, Flask, MongoDB, Neo4j
- * 📚 Different Python AI libraries
+ * 📚 Worked with different Python AI libraries

+## - 🌱 I’m currently learning:
+ * 📘 Typescript
+ * 🍃 Spring
+ * ⬛ NextJS
+ * 🅰️ Angular

 ## - 💡 Things I would like to learn:
  * 🦀 Rust
- * 📘 Typescript

 ## - 👀 How to reach me: